 M.E.
 Church South The history of Seventh Street Methodist Episcopal Church dates back to the 1880s and starts with another church.
 William Barnett had returned to Wyandotte Station in 1869 where he...

-Pleasant Valley School is a native sandstone one-room schoolhouse was constructed in 1881 just on the outskirts of Yates Center.
-There is two different colored sandstones giving evidence of an...
+Pleasant Valley School is a native sandstone one-room schoolhouse that was constructed in 1881 just on the outskirts of Yates Center.
+There are two different colored sandstones giving evidence of an...

 In 1918 a devasting fire completely destroyed the Cedar Point School, quickly classes were moved to Principal Mrs. Ada Lake’s home.
 Miss Myrtle Self and Miss Henry Young held their classes in...